liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 To further enhance the flexibility and effectiveness of the OCV feature, the SharePoint Server now introduces the new Dynamic Survey functionality.
 This feature allows us to configure and display surveys dynamically to gather administrator feedback based on current needs.
 It offers flexibility to configure the survey type, rating questions, survey rating scale and options, comment question, and whether to collect user emails.
 Additionally, the frequency of survey prompts can be configured at both the user and survey levels.

 > [!NOTE]
-> This feature overwrites the OCV feature released in 24H1.
+> This feature overwrites the OCV feature released in Version 24H1.
 Therefore, the popup rule from the first iteration of this feature will no longer be triggered.

 For more information, see [Configure feedback for SharePoint Server](../administration/configure-ocv.md).